 Losing a loved one is never easy, but when a death is caused by another party’s negligence, surviving family members deserve compensation and justice.
 If your family is facing such circumstances, having a wrongful death attorney at your side is crucial.

-About Wrongful Death In California and Arizona
+About Wrongful Death In California

 Wrongful death refers to death that results from the negligent, reckless, or malicious conduct of another party.
 To win your wrongful death claim, we must prove that:

 - The defendant owed your loved one a duty of care

 - The defendant breached that duty

 - That breach directly caused your loved one’s fatal injury

 - You sustained damages, such as loss of financial support and companionship